-“If it’s parallel to the skin, and superficial, it’s likely to work itself out,” Dreiling said.
+“If it’s parallel to the skin, and superficial, it’s likely to work itself out,” Dreiling says.
 “If it’s straight down into the skin, it should be looked at, but it’s not a scenario for the ER — you can see your pediatrician.”

 Scenario five: While running, your child trips and falls face first, getting a split lip.

-“Very rarely if you have an oral laceration does it need any sort of repair,” said Hardesty.
+“Very rarely if you have an oral laceration does it need any sort of repair,” says Hardesty.
 “If it’s just the lip tissue, it will heal.
 Only if it goes into the facial skin itself would you possibly need a stitch.”